How To Find The Right Personal Injury Lawyer

 Who Will Work on Your Case?

 In almost every law practice, lawyers work together on cases.
 Often, less experienced attorneys and paralegals handle routine tasks.
 This can benefit you if work gets done more quickly.
-And if you're paying by the hour, it's better for you not to have the more expensive senior lawyer handling routine paperwork.
+And if you're paying by the hour, it's better for you not to have a more expensive senior lawyer handling routine paperwork.
+But you'll want to be sure you know and are comfortable with the lawyer who will spearhead settlement talks and represent you in court.

 Lines of Communication

-How well you and a lawyer will be able to communicate with each other is an important aspect of choosing a lawyer.
+Your ability to communicate with your lawyer is critical to the outcome of your claim.
 Does the lawyer listen to you?
-Is the lawyer willing to follow your wishes about how to approach the case?
 Does the lawyer explain things well?
-Do you get the sense that the lawyer will keep you informed and will truly listen to your input before making important decisions in the case?
+Do you get the sense that the lawyer will keep you informed and truly listen to your input before making important decisions in the case?

-A lawyer's willingness to listen and ability to understand you may affect how much you can help the lawyer and whether you can control somewhat how the lawyer does the job.
+A lawyer's willingness to listen and ability to understand your viewpoint will affect how satisfied you are with the lawyer's approach to your case.
 A lawyer's willingness and ability to explain what is happening in your case will likewise affect your ability to make good decisions.
 And your ability to talk to one another may make the entire process much less stressful.

 Your Settlement Goal

-After you have discussed with the lawyer the facts of your case and the history of your negotiations with the insurance company, the lawyer may give you a general opinion of how much your case is worth and how difficult it may be to get the insurance company to pay something in that range.
-This is when you should discuss with the lawyer the different ways your case could be approached, and whether the lawyer would be willing to handle it in the way you prefer.
-These approaches include:
+After you've talked with the lawyer about the facts of your case, the lawyer may give you a ballpark estimate of how much your case is worth and how difficult it may be to get the insurance company to settle for something in that range.
+This is the time to discuss with the lawyer different approaches to settling the case, including:

-• obtaining a settlement amount for you within a certain range and with as few costs and as little hassle as possible
+• aiming for an amount within a certain range as efficiently as possible

-• obtaining any amount more than what the insurance company has already offered you, as soon as possible, or
+• trying for an amount greater than what the insurance company has already offered you as quickly as possible, or

-Asking to approach a case in a certain way when you first hire the lawyer does not mean that you are stuck with that approach.
-As the case goes along, you are always free to ask the lawyer to change tack.
+Asking to approach a case in a certain way when you first hire the lawyer doesn't mean that you're stuck with that approach.
+As the case goes along, you are always free to ask the lawyer to change tactics.
 You may get tired of the whole process and want the lawyer to wrap things up as soon as possible.
 Or, the cost of taking your case through the lawsuit process may begin to eat up too much of your potential compensation.
-On the other hand, as the case goes along it may seem to you and your lawyer that the odds have improved of obtaining a higher settlement than you originally anticipated, and so you are willing to have the lawyer fight longer and harder than you were initially.
+On the other hand, as the case goes along it may seem to you and your lawyer that the odds of getting a high settlement have improved, so you're willing to fight longer and harder than you initially expected.

 Make the Most of Your Claim